Lovekus969/5-River-Barber/readme.md

 Now its time to host this website so far we can see it on netfly and once its look as same as from my main files because sometime i  forgot to update git and i fix in my project directly so i know most of the things still mising

+Basically so far so good but now its time to build the pages of the website

 Updation of today is to built the Barber helper calculation process Build a calculator that helps you (or any barber) manage daily income from different sources like: